Famous Olympic sprinters, including the most prolific Olympic medallists, such as Usain Bolt, Carl Lewis, Gail Devers and Jesse Owens.

 Fanny Blankers-Koen (1918-2004) (Netherlands, athletics) Koen participated in 1936 Olympics, and missed the best years of her career, due to the War.
 But, in the 1948 London Olympics, she won four gold medals at 100m, 200m, 80m hurdles and 4*100m relay.

 Eric Liddell (1902 – 1945) (Scottish, athletics) Liddell represented Scotland at Rugby Union and GB athletics.
 He was the Olympic gold medallist at 400m (1924).
 His preferred distance was 100m, but he didn’t compete because it involved racing on Sundays, which conflicted with his beliefs.
 His life featured in the film ‘Chariots of Fire’.

 Jesse Owens (1913-1980) Jesse Owens won four gold medals at the 1936 Berlin Olympics.
 He won gold in the 100m, 200m, long jump and 4*100m relay.
 It was a blow to Hitler’s desire to prove the supremacy of ‘Aryan’ athletes.
-Despite getting little financial reward for his efforts, Owens remained a great ambassador for the sport.
+Despite getting only a small financial reward for his efforts, Owens remained a great ambassador for the sport.

 Michael Johnson (1967 – ) (US, athletics) Four times Olympic gold medallist at 200m, 400m and 400m relay.
 Eight times World Champion.
 Johnson also held the World Record at 200m and 400m.

 Florence Joyner ‘Flo Jo’ (1959-1998) US.
 Joyner won Olympic silver in the 200m in 1984.
 In 1988, she won three Olympic golds in the 100m, 200m and 4*100m relay.
 Her world records for the 100m (10.49) and 200-meter events (21.34 seconds) still stand over 30 years later.